-Qualitative research has provided opportunities for in-depth examinations of the lives of people that have not previously been examined.
 Below I provide introductions to recently published books that teach readers about human experiences from people whose voices have seldom been examined in scholarly literature.
-In each study, researchers who were not members of the communities … Continue reading Recently published qualitative studies
+In each study, researchers who were not members of the communities examined worked to collaborate with others to tell the stories of people who have frequently been marginalized in academic … Continue reading Recently published qualitative studies

 Sometimes newcomers to research struggle to define a specific research topic that might be examined.
 I am doubtful that there is one “right” approach to use in developing a topic of inquiry.
 However, below are some tips that could help.
 Deciding on and developing research topics The development of research topics is frequently informed by … Continue reading Ideas for developing a research topic and deciding on a theoretical home